toss/es-toolkit/docs/reference/string/kebabCase.md

  Converts a string to kebab case.

- Snake case is the naming convention in which each word is written in lowercase and separated by an dash (\-) character.
+ Kebab case is the naming convention in which each word is written in lowercase and separated by an dash (\-) character.
 For example, `kebab_case`.

  ## Signature